What is an egg donor?

 How many times can I donate?

-Donors are able to donate six times within their lifetime.
-With their fourth donation cycle, donors may qualify for a complimentary egg preservation.
+Donors are able to donate six times within their lifetime which means you may earn up to $32,500.
+With their fourth donation cycle, donors may qualify for complimentary egg preservation.

 Can I be on birth control?